Service business ideas with low startup costs in Canada

 Graphic designer

-Graphic designers provide design and visual imagery for other client businesses, using digital illustration and layout software for web design.
+Graphic designers create visual imagery for client businesses, using digital software to illustrate and lay out web designs.
 Projects may also include brand identity, logos, posters, and advertisements.

 Copywriter